Skip to content

 Do I need to pay off my contract before using a PAC code?

 Not necessarily.
-You can use your PAC code at any time, but you may be liable for early termination charges if you are still within your minimum contract period.
+You can use a PAC code at any time, but you may be liable for early termination charges if you are still within your minimum contract period.
 Any outstanding balance will be billed as normal.

 Can I keep my number if I switch from personal to business mobile?